THE ROYAL IRISH ACADEMY IS IRELAND'S LEADING BODY OF EXPERTS IN THE SCIENCES AND HUMANITIES

 An authoritative reference work of nearly 11,000 lives for scholars of Irish history, society and culture.

-The Dictionary of Irish Biography (DIB) is a project of the Royal Irish Academy.
+The Dictionary of Irish Biography (DIB) is a research programme of the Royal Irish Academy.
 It tells the island’s life story through the biographies, at home and overseas, of prominent men and women born in Ireland, north and south, and the noteworthy Irish careers of those born outside Ireland.
 The chronological scope of the DIB extends from the earliest times to the twenty-first century.
 The DIB regularly publishes new entries on important figures who have died in recent times, and on ‘missing persons’: previously overlooked figures deserving fresh interest.